3 Ways to Decide How Much to Save for College

 Using a taxed investment account can yield significantly better returns on your savings.
 With an average 7 percent return, a monthly contribution of about $190 would cover the projected cost of a public in-state university, $300 for out-of-state, or about $390 for a private college.
 However, you will miss out on the 529 plan’s tax exemptions on dividends and gains.

 Lastly, you can set a monthly savings goal for college based on what your family can afford.
-This is a good approach if there’s not much wiggle room in your budget.
+It is a good approach if there’s not much wiggle room in your budget.

 Of course, what’s affordable will vary widely from one family to the next.
 If you’re not sure what’s doable for your family, try breaking it down using the Lumina Foundation’s Rule of 10 formula.